 Tracking Underreported Financial Flows

-AidData’s Global Chinese Official Finance Dataset pulls back the curtain on China’s overseas development program, capturing more than USD $350 billion in foreign aid and other forms of state financing that China committed to five major regions of the world from 2000-2014.
-Covering more than 4,300 projects in 140 countries and territories, this is the most comprehensive and detailed source of information on China’s global development footprint ever assembled.
-For more information on this data collection effort and analysis, view an overview of the data by the numbers and the related working paper.
+AidData’s Global Chinese Development Finance Dataset, Version 2.0 pulls back the curtain on China’s overseas development program, capturing more than USD $843 billion in foreign aid and other forms of state financing that China committed to all low- and middle-income countries between 2000-2017.
+Covering more than 13,427 projects in 145 countries and territories, this is the most comprehensive and detailed source of information on China’s global development footprint ever assembled.
+For more insights on Chinese development finance, see the accompanying report, Banking on the Belt and Road, and an overview of the data by the numbers.
 For questions or concerns, please contact firstname.lastname@example.org.

 The TUFF methodology was designed to provide comprehensive, detailed, and accurate information about projects financed by donors and lenders that do not participate in global reporting systems, by rigorously standardizing and synthesizing information from thousands of available sources.
-For detailed information on the methodology, please refer to the full TUFF Methodology, Version 1.3 document.
-You can also review the Coder Instructions and Frequently Asked Questions for additional information.
+For detailed information on the methodology, please refer to the full TUFF Methodology, Version 2.0 document.
 The methodology is divided into three stages:

 Stage Three: Quality Control